The fall of Shehadilti

 Legendary Spellcaster with spellslots of third level or higher.
 Requires Attunement

-When you receive radiant damage, you can use your reaction to hold up the prism and split the light into a Prismatic Spray.
-It deals an amount of d6 damage equal to the received damage divided by seven, rounded down.
-You can use this property three times per day.
+Break the light: Trigger: you take radiant damage.
+Result: split the light into a Prismatic Spray.
+It deals an amount of d6 damage equal to the received damage divided by seven, rounded up.
+Minimum of 1d6.

 A clear and simply cut prism whose unassuming appearance belies its incredible power.